richweiss/citizenry_project2/readme.md

                 -display from our DB (using res.render)
     - use MUSTACHE later to view linked DB info in HTML's

-# Inquiries
+# Inquiries - UPDATE: Jared was able to help with Main Issue & answer all inquiries.
+He is a rock star!
+Still confused a bit on the ROUTES section, but everything is very clear.
-    - MAIN ISSUE: creating my SEARCH form (do I do this under USERS folder to touch a new html? for users already LOGGED IN)// Jared helped yay!
+    - MAIN ISSUE: creating my SEARCH form (do I do this under USERS folder to touch a new html?) for users already LOGGED IN

                 - THEN connecting that to 'click' button in script.js to html where SEARCH box is